sumit298/bca-project/README.md

 # Slack/Discord Application Project

-## A clone for slack/discord application with following features ✔️
+## A clone for slack application with following features ✔️

 - 💡 Authentication
 - 💡 Channel Creation